MoniMurray/bookworms-et-al/README.md

 ### Frameworks, Libraries & Programs Used

-- Balsamiq Version: 4.5.5 - Editor Version: 5.3.1 - Used to create wireframes.
+- Figma.com - Used to create wireframes.

 - GitPod - The Cloud development environment used to develop the site.